 A grievance is a concern, problem or complaint at work which is raised by the employee.
-It does not necessarily have to be in writing, though many employers ask employees to set their complaint out in writing once it is made.
 This could be about such matters as the employee's terms and conditions, what they are being asked to do, the way they are being treated or some perceived unfairness in decision-making, or some form of unlawful discrimination, bullying or harassment.
 Employers should note that a failure to deal promptly with a grievance, especially a serious one, may well entitle the employee to leave and claim unfair constructive dismissal.